cfw-guide/cemu.cfw.guide/docs/dumping-games.md

 To do this, we're going to need to use a custom homebrew application to dump your games.
 This is done using an exploit in the Wii U browser.

+If your games are stored on USB storage, it may be faster to use the [DumpsterU](https://github.com/GaryOderNichts/DumpsterU) tool instead.

 ## Requirements

 - An SD card for homebrew